 First, the continued zero-Covid policy in China means that supply chain bottlenecks are likely to persist for some time.
-The imposition of lockdowns hit China’s economy hard in April and is likely to ensure that economic output (GDP) will contract in the second quarter compared to the previous quarter.
+The imposition of lockdowns hit China’s economy in April and economic output (GDP) is likely to contract in the second quarter compared to the previous quarter.

-And while the lockdowns have hit the domestic economy hard, they are likely to have far-reaching consequences for the rest of the world.
+While the lockdowns have hit the domestic economy, they are likely to have far-reaching consequences for the rest of the world.

-After all, China has become central to global supply chains and the restrictions put in place to contain Covid have severely hampered manufacturing activity and caused a logjam in transport infrastructure.
-For example, an aggregate of daily data on container ship congestion across 55 major ports in China has risen as boats have been forced to wait to be loaded and unloaded.
+After all, China has become central to global supply chains and the restrictions put in place to contain Covid have hampered manufacturing activity and caused a logjam in transport infrastructure.

-As the chart below shows, this has historically been a sign that supplier delivery times will lengthen and there is a risk that supply chains will deteriorate markedly again.
+There has been signs that supplier delivery times will lengthen and there is a risk that supply chains will deteriorate.